Mitragyna

 Mitragyna is a genus of trees in the family Rubiaceae found in the tropical and subtropical regions of Asia and Africa.
 Members of this genus contain antimalarial and analgesic indole alkaloids.

+The genus name refers to the mitre-shaped stigma (Greek mitra = headband and gyne = women).

 Species

-As of January 2023, Plants of the World Online accepted the following species:
+As of February 2026, Plants of the World Online accepted the following species: